-Yet, in the academic community, these improvements are actually the new insights that will not just add to the growing knowledge (gap-spotting), but introduce new nodes of wisdom, concepts and realizations that are not covered yet by those existing ones (problematization).
+Yet, in the academic community, these improvements are the new insights that will not just add to the growing knowledge (gap-spotting) but introduce new nodes of wisdom, concepts, and realizations that are not yet covered by those existing ones (Problematization).

 As researchers in today’s generation, we are challenged to challenge the existing theories, their relevance in today’s issues and concerns, their scope, their depth, their philosophical worldview, and everything about it.

 Gap-spotting is a good practice in setting the urgency in the conduct of your study, but with Problematization, you are adding more value to your topic of interest.
 You are stretching its coverage; you are strengthening its social relevance.